ervtripp/AWS-Lab-VPC-with-Public-Private-Subnet-With-Test-/README.md

 ## 🖥️ Step 5: Launch EC2 Instances

 📝 **What you're doing:**
-Deploying virtual machines into your network.
+Deploying virtual machines into the network.

 💡 **Why this matters:**
 This simulates real-world workloads inside your cloud infrastructure.